Jay2645/Unreal-Polygonal-Map-Gen/README.md

 #Changes from Source Article

+There have been a few changes from the ActionScript source.
+There's nothing too drastic, just a couple changes for better ease-of-use:

-One way in which this implementation differs from the source article is that there has been an implementation of a "tag" system to provide more variety.
+* There has been an implementation of a "tag" system to provide more variety.
 This tag system uses Unreal's `FName` class, which is case-insensitive and built for fast lookup.
-This can, for example, allow users to specify a polygon (or just a vertex) as a "volcano," which is then something that can be taken into account during Biome generation.
+This can, for example, allow users to specify part of the map as a "volcano," which is then something that can be taken into account during Biome generation.

+* Most of the original ActionScript code was placed in a single class, `Map`, with a couple helper classes for the shape of the island (`IslandShape` in this project) and selecting which points to use (`PointGeneratior` in this project).
+This code has been further encapsulated, with the `Map` class (`IslandMapGenerator` here) being broken down into various stages.
+Each stage is its own class, which can be overridden and users can provide their own implementation if the default one isn't to their liking.

 #Using in Unreal